 It’s fairly straightforward to hold team lunches remotely via video conferencing: Have food, eat in front of your camera, let the conversations (and probably coffee) flow.
 It may feel weird, but it works!

 If you have a group of foodies, you could create a remote cooking experience with your co-workers.
 This can even be opened as a company-wide virtual team building activity where participants share their recipes using the same ingredients.
 This is a great way to learn different flavors when your remote team has a diverse cultural background.

 Breaking down virtual barriers by breaking bread is simple to organize and something everyone will have in common.

-5) Summarize Your CV In 60 Seconds
+5. Summarize A Story In 60 Seconds

 Everything becomes more exciting when a time limit is involved.
 For instance, listening to an academic summarize their PhD dissertation is hardly the stuff of high drama, and yet one of the most popular public events at universities is the 3MT, a competition in which PhD students attempt to whittle down their thesis into an easily digestible three-minute-long sound bite.

 Your colleagues are going to want to know a bit about your background, but they’re not going to want to know about it in Proustian detail.
-By forcing everyone to summarize their careers in 60 seconds, you’re not only sharing information that will help cement bonds between team members, but you’re doing it in a way that would nab solid ratings if your meeting were broadcast on TV.
+By forcing everyone to summarize their careers in 60 seconds, you’re not only sharing information that will help cement bonds between team members, but you’re doing it in a way that would nab solid ratings if your virtual meeting were broadcasted on TV.